Greek PM Calls For Calm Amid very Intense Santorini Tremors - UrduPoint

 "We plan to stay (on the mainland) until the end of the week.
 I think it's going to escalate tomorrow and I hope then it will calm down," he said.

-Aegean Airlines, Greece's biggest carrier, said it had dedicated additional flights to and from Santorini after a request from the country's civil protection ministry.
+Aegean Airlines, Greece's biggest carrier, said it had dedicated four additional flights to and from Santorini, and two on Tuesday after a request from the country's civil protection ministry.

+Operator Sky Express also said it had added two extra flights on Monday and Tuesday.

+Ferry operator Attica Group said it was sending an additional ship late Monday and could contribute more if needed.

-"We are worried, we all want to leave... mainly for the children," said Dimitris, a local labourer queuing outside a ferry ticket office.
+"We are worried, we all want to leave... mainly for the children," said Dimitris Selistai, a 45-year-old labourer queueing outside a ferry ticket office.

 Santorini is among Greece's premier travel destinations, with 3.4 million visitors in 2023.